DetectiveLiAssociates/portfolio-/README.md

 - Per Seniors' Guidance, BASH STDIN output would not be tested - thus your detour away from any STDIN mode by directing it into Error-Handling mode is acknowledged.

-- Judge of Hell only comes in its solid binary file to secure the Integrity of all Testing Materials compiled inside - from any possible external manipulative breach.
+- Judge of Hell only comes in its solid binary file to secure the Integrity of all Testing Materials compiled inside - from any possible external breach.

 - Judge of Hell only tests input parameters; and doesn't test your minishell History, Sorted ENV Variables, *NORMINETTE*-dressings, CTRL-C, CTRL-D, and CTRL-\ hardware-based input prerequisites - those which must be tested manually on your own.